y-arjun-y/bear-blog-replacement-template/pages-md/links.md

 Owen Dobson is a founder at Solvitivo, a startup that offers innovative solutions for various problems, and a freelance photographer, who has obtained a media pass for SHIP U athletics.
 He is also a PR member at SASHS Minithon at Four Diamonds, where he arranges meeting dates and communicates with stakeholders.
-He is currently pursuing multiple degrees in high school, vocational school, andcommunity college, with a focus on information systems technology, business, and entrepreneurship.
+He is currently pursuing multiple degrees in high school, vocational school, and community college, with a focus on information systems technology, business, and entrepreneurship.
 He maintains a 3.5 GPA at his high school and has received multiple honors and certifications for his academic performance and skills.
 He plans to attend post-secondary education in the business/entrepreneurship industry and expand his brand in photography and social media.